Philosophy

 Faculty Advisors

 All middle school students are matched with a faculty advisor at the beginning of every academic year.
 The advisor — usually a grade-level teacher — advocates on behalf of students as they navigate academic and social challenges.
-In small groups, advisors discuss issues related to friendship, leadership, stewardship, self-management, goal setting, and decision-making.
+In small groups, advisors discuss issues related to friendship, leadership, stewardship, self-management, goal setting and decision making.

 Experience-based Learning